abusesa/abusehelper/docs/Harmonization.md

 ## Additional Attributes

-The idea behind the additional attributes is to denote generic metadata about an event, which complements the identity or temporal information about the victim, vulnerable service or a piece of compromised infrastructure.
-The purpose of this information is to give more context to the abuse type denoted by the "type" attribute.
+The idea behind the additional attributes is to denote generic event metadata, which complements the identity or temporal information about the victim, vulnerable service or a piece of compromised infrastructure.
+In addition, the purpose of this information is to give more context to the abuse type denoted by the "type" attribute.

 |attribute|description|
 --- | --- |